daviddiener/OdysseyFrontend/README.md

 # OdysseyFrontend
 This is the Odyssey Frontend Application.
-The project is deployed on render.com as a docker container.
+The project is deployed GithubPages.
 To access it visit [https://odyssey.daviddiener.de/home](https://odyssey.daviddiener.de/home).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.